-Each year, the NICC Foundation celebrates outstanding NICC alumni and retirees recognizing them for their career accomplishments as well as their service and leadership in their communities.
+Each year, outstanding alumni and retirees are recognized for their career accomplishments as well as service and leadership in their communities.
+The Hall of Fame also honors newly inducted Legacy Society members those individuals who have chosen to honor their passion for education with a charitable planned gift to the College.